 2012 Jed Leech

-Water Ski and Wakeboard Canada believes in supporting excellence by recognizing exceptional performances of our athletes, coaches, officials, and volunteers.
+Water Ski and Wakeboard Canada believe in supporting excellence by recognizing exceptional performances of our athletes, coaches, officials, and volunteers.
 The objectives for these awards are:

-· To honor the best representatives of our sport
+· To honour the best representatives of our sport

 · Stimulate our representatives in the pursuit of excellence